 Your Body, Your Rules

 Instructional videos show clever modifications: rolled towels for lumbar support, soup cans as light weights.
-One client props her tablet on the microwave to follow along while cooking oatmeal.
+One person props her tablet on the microwave to follow along while cooking oatmeal.
 Range motion improves faster when you’re consistent, not perfect.

 Chair as Command Center